matthewjosephtaylor/mjt-thoughts/name/not-naming.md

 When I name something I have to be _very careful_ that the name _agrees_ with that the _reader_ thinks that name _means_.

-This 'agreement' between the reader and the writer is the problem.
+This _agreement_ between the reader and the writer is the problem.
 Problems arise even when the reader and writer are _the same person_ (perhaps before and after lunch), much less if other individuals in a team environment, or random person on the internet, need to come to agreement.

 ## It would be nice to get rid of names altogether

-Unfortunately this makes the code as 'unreadable' as a fiction-writer writing a story with no names for the characters, places, things, etc...
+Unfortunately this makes the code as _unreadable_ as a fiction-writer writing a story with no names for the characters, places, things, etc...
 Doable perhaps, but I doubt if the reader would enjoy the experience.